streamlit/streamlit/docs/getting_started.md

    import numpy as np
    import pandas as pd
    ```
-3. Run your app.
-A new tab will open in your default browser.
-It'll be blank
+3. Run your app from a terminal window (i.e. `Terminal` for Linux/OSX, `Powershell` for Windows).
+A new tab will open in your default browser, which will be blank.
-   for now.
-That's OK.
+   This is expected, as no Streamlit widgets have been defined yet.

    ```bash
    $ streamlit run first_app.py
    ```

    Running a Streamlit app is no different than any other Python script.
+Whenever you want to view your app, run this command and your Streamlit app
-   Whenever you need to view the app, you can use this command.
+   will be served.
+You can stop your app at any time by typing **Ctrl+c** in the terminal or by closing its terminal window.

    ```eval_rst
    .. tip::